 LOCATION: Japan Society, 333 E 47th St, New York, NY 10017

-INCLUDES: 100+ft of film material, processed black leader, paints, masking elements, editing materials, informational course packet, access to equipment and 16mm projectors, HD video transfer of finished film by Dijifi, HD online hosting of finished film, local & international film festival entry waivers, two tickets to the Experimental Spotlight program on Sunday, July 12 as part of JAPAN CUTS 2015.
+INCLUDES: Archival paper, markers, colored pencils, watercolors, access to a flatbed scanner and software, HD copy of finished animation, online hosting of finished film, local & international film festival entry waivers, and two tickets to the Experimental Spotlight program on Sunday, July 17 as part of JAPAN CUTS 2016.

 REGISTRATION: $95 General Participants/$80 Japan Society members, seniors, students

 Please contact Japan Society Film at [email protected] with questions.

 Presented by MONO NO AWARE.